In my last post about holding a kid’s party, I talked about the importance of playing up your theme when writing out invitations.

 Next Post About Children’s Parties: Take the Kids on a Quest!

 This article was posted on Monday, August 21st, 2006 at 2:40 pm and is filed under Birthdays, Holidays Around the World, Kids Parties, Mama Lisa, Parties, Princess Parties, Tea Parties.
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can leave a response, or trackback from your own site.
+You can skip to the end and leave a response.
+Pinging is currently not allowed.

 Leave a Reply